-- 53. The TPE determines whether the description of the monitoring plan (Monitoring Plan Sheet and Monitoring Structure Sheet) is based on the approved methodology and/or PDD and Monitoring Guidelines. - 54.
+- 54. The TPE determines whether the description of the monitoring plan (Monitoring Plan Sheet and Monitoring Structure Sheet) is based on the approved methodology and/or PDD and Monitoring Guidelines. - 55.
 The TPE determines whether the monitoring points for measurement are appropriate, as well as whether the types of equipment to be installed are appropriate if necessary.
+The TPE determines whether the uncertainty has been addressed appropriately.

-- 55. The TPE applies a two-step process to meet the above requirements: - (a) To assess compliance of the monitoring plan with the approved methodology and/or PDD and Monitoring Guidelines, the TPE: - (i) Identifies the list of parameters required by the applied methodology by means of document review; - (ii) Confirms that they are described and that the means of monitoring described in the plan complies with the requirements of the methodology. - (b) To assess the implementation of the plan the TPE assesses whether: - (i) The monitoring structure described in the Monitoring Structure Sheet of the monitoring plan are feasible within the project design; - (ii) The means of implementation of the monitoring plan, including the data management and quality assurance and quality control procedures, are sufficient for ex post reporting and verification.
+- 56. The TPE applies a two-step process to meet the above requirements: - (a) To assess compliance of the monitoring plan with the approved methodology and/or PDD and Monitoring Guidelines, the TPE: - (i) Identifies the list of parameters required by the applied methodology by means of document review: - (ii) Confirms that they are described and that the means of monitoring described in the plan complies with the requirements of the methodology. - (b) To assess the implementation of the plan the TPE assesses whether: - (i) The monitoring structure described in the Monitoring Structure Sheet of the monitoring plan are feasible within the project design; - (ii) The means of implementation of the monitoring plan, including the data management and quality assurance and quality control procedures, are sufficient for ex post reporting and verification.

-56. The TPE:
+57. The TPE: